-2. Add an environmental/climate impact statement to all staff reports for City Council decision making.
+2. Review environmental/climate impacts in staff reports for City Council decision making.

 Urban planning, development, and other traditional policies affect our climate future, whether large or small.
 But small design decisions can add up to higher costs.
 For example, large minimum lot size requirements that strain public services and consume land create a less walkable and unsustainable environment.